capnproto/capnproto/doc/otherlang.md

 [This example plugin](https://github.com/kentonv/capnproto/blob/master/c%2B%2B/src/capnp/compiler/capnpc-capnp.c%2B%2B)
 writes the schema back to standard output in Cap'n Proto schema language, similar to what `capnpc -v` does.

+### Supporting Dynamic Languages

+Dynamic languages have no compile step.
+This makes it difficult to work `capnpc` into the workflow for such languages.
+Additionally, dynamic languages are often scripting languages that do not support pointer arithmetic or any reasonably-performant alternative.

+Fortunately, dynamic languages usually have facilities for calling native code.
+The best way to support Cap'n Proto in a dynamic language, then, is to wrap the C++ library, in particular the [C++ dynamic API](cxx.html#dynamic_reflection).
+This way you get reasonable performance while still avoiding the need to generate any code specific to each schema.

+Of course, you still need to parse the schema.
+As of v0.1, the C++ runtime only has the ability to load schemas that have already been parsed and translated to a binary format (defined by `schema.capnp`, the same format used by compiler plugins).
+It cannot parse `.capnp` files directly.
+In a future version of Cap'n Proto, the schema parser will be rewritten from Haskell to C++ to solve this problem.
+For now, you can hack around it by invoking `capnpc` as a subprocess.
+Running `capnpc -o/bin/cat myschema.capnp`, for example, will cause `capnpc` to invoke `cat` as if it were a compiler plugin causing the compiled schemas to be written back to stdout, from which your calling process can parse and load them.